Home destroyed in late night fire

-The Fredericktown Fire Department responded to a fire call at 9 p.m. on Friday at 507 Marlowe St.
+The Fredericktown Fire Department responded to a fire call at 9 p.m., March 5 at 507 Marlowe St.

 Fredericktown Fire Chief John Clark said, upon arrival firefighters found flames coming out of the front windows and door.